 - In breach of the peer passenger restriction.
 For example, in Queensland red P-platers under 25 can only carry one passenger under the age of 21 during 11pm and 5am who is not an immediate family member.

 Read the terms and conditions of your policy to check what you will and won’t be covered for.

 Does car insurance cost more for P-platers?

-As with drivers under the age of 25, car insurance for P-platers, unfortunately, costs more on average than it for older drivers.
-This is mainly due to the fact that P-platers are far less experienced on the road, and are therefore seen as a bigger risk to insurers.
+Car insurance generally costs more on average for P-platers than it does for other drivers.
+According to Suncorp, this is because P-platers are generally less experienced and younger than other drivers, and are typically seen as a bigger risk to insurers.

 How can P-platers get cheaper car insurance?

 If you decide to take out your own car insurance policy, and are looking for ways to cut down costs, you could consider:

 - Keeping your car in a secure location, rather than on the street

 - Looking for discounts: many providers offer premium discounts when you buy a new policy online.
 Some insurers also offer multi-policy discounts and discounts if you complete a safe driving course.
 Find out what premium discounts are currently on offer.

 - Increasing your car insurance excess: policies with higher excesses will often have lower premiums.
 However, it’s important that you can afford to pay the excess amount in the event of a claim.